-☐ Select Help|Licensing to begin this process.

-☐ Select Deauthorize to deauthorize WinCross on this computer.

-☐ Your WinCross key is now deauthorized on this computer.
-Select Close to exit the Deauthorize WinCross Key dialog box and close WinCross.
+- □ Select Help|Licensing to begin this process. - □ Select Deauthorize to deauthorize WinCross on this computer. - □ Select Close to exit the Deauthorize WinCross Key dialog box once Your WinCross key is deauthorized and close WinCross.

 IMPORTANT: After deauthorizing, please email sales@AnalyticalGroup.com for a new License Key for your new computer.